dinsahu/JavaAPITest/acceptsuiteservice/README.md

 Windows desktop operating systems

-* Go to http://tomcat.apache.org/download-70.cgi then download and install Tomcat.

 * Set JAVA_HOME environment variable in Windows by Click on Start button in Windows and goto Control Panel->System->Advanced system setting->Environment Variables and give path of JDK installed directory.

 * Set JRE_HOME environment variable in Windows by Click on Start button in Windows and goto Control Panel->System->Advanced system setting->Environment Variables and give path of JRE installed directory.